|How Will I Manage to Send My Child to College?|

 Being able to send your child to college is near the top of the wish list for most parents.
 But that diploma doesn't come cheap.
 Unless you are very well off financially, it's difficult to sit on the sidelines for years and then suddenly find the money to pay for college when your child is ready to go.
 The best thing to do is to start saving as early as possible, even if you're able to save only a small amount at first.How much does college cost?

 The total cost of attendance includes direct billed costs for tuition, fees, room, and board, plus a given sum for books, transportation, and personal expenses, which will vary by student.
-Source: The College Board's Trends in College Pricing Report 2019.
+Source: College Board, Trends in College Pricing and Student Aid 2021

 It's a likely bet that costs will continue to rise, but by how much?
 Annual increases in the range of 3% to 6% would certainly be in keeping with historical trends.
 But keep in mind that the actual percentage increase in any year could be higher or lower, and the rate could vary from public to private college.How will I pay for it?

 Year after year, thousands of students graduate from college.
 So how do they do it?
 Many parents save less than 100 percent of their child's education costs before college.
 Typically, they put aside enough money to make a down payment on the college bill.
 Then, at college time, parents can supplement this down payment with: